curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 let am = GethNewAccountManager("/path/to/keystore", GethLightScryptN, GethLightScryptP);
 ```

 The path to the keystore folder needs to be a location that is writable by the local mobile application but non-readable for other installed applications (for security reasons obviously), so we'd recommend placing it inside your app's document directory.
-You should be able to retrieve the document directory via `let datadir = NSSearchPathForDirectoriesInDomains(.DocumentDirectory, .UserDomainMask, true)[0]`, so you could set the keystore path to `datadir + "/keystore"`.
+You should be able to retrieve the document directory via `let datadir = NSSearchPathForDirectoriesInDomains(.documentDirectory, .userDomainMask, true)[0]`, so you could set the keystore path to `datadir + "/keystore"`.

 The last two arguments of the `GethNewAccountManager` factory method are the crypto parameters defining how resource-intensive the keystore encryption should be.
 You can choose between `GethStandardScryptN, GethStandardScryptP`, `GethLightScryptN, GethLightScryptP` or specify your own numbers (please make sure you understand the underlying cryptography for this).
 We recommend using the *light* version.